miso-lims/runscanner/docs/pages/installation.md

       }
     ]

-The name/platform-type combination decide what scanner is used to interpret the sequencer's results.
-A full list of JSON data can be found in <a href="appendices.html#A">Appendix A: Processor Definitions</a>.
+The name/platform-type combination is used to define how to interpret the sequencer's results.
+A full list of instrument options can be found in <a href="appendices.html#A">Appendix A: Processor Definitions</a>.

 <a id="building" />